ARM-software/acle/cmse/cmse.md

 ### Return from an entry function

+<span id="requirement-47" class="requirement-box"></span>

-> **47** An entry function must use the BXNS instruction to return to its
+> An entry function must use the BXNS instruction to return to its
 > non-secure caller.

 This instruction switches to non-secure state if the target address has its LSB unset.
 The LSB of the return address in `lr` is automatically cleared by the `SG` instruction when it switches the state from non-secure to secure.

-To prevent information leakage when an entry function returns, the registers that contain secret information must be cleared ([Information leakage](#information-leakage)).
+To prevent information leakage when an entry function returns, you must clear the registers that contain secret information ([Information leakage](#information-leakage)).

+<span id="requirement-48" class="requirement-box"></span>

-> **48** The code sequence directly preceding the `BXNS` instruction that transitions
+> The code sequence directly preceding the `BXNS` instruction that transitions
 > to non-secure code must:
 >
 > * Clear all caller-saved registers except: